mathworks/Simscape-Vehicle-Templates/README.md

 3. Modify parameter values in the "Vehicle" data structure in the MATLAB workspace.

 ### **Release History**
+**v3.6  -- Nov 2024**
+1. Hardpoints in all suspensions can be tuned without recompiling (use Fast Restart).
+2. Added Suspension Tester App for sweeping and optimizing hardpoint locations.
+3. Fixed settings for Interactive Driver (for use with XBox controller)

 **v3.5  -- Nov 2024**
 1. Renamed suspension "PushUA" to "Pullrod".

 **v3.4  -- Oct 2024**
 1. Added optional compliance elements to all inboard connections of suspension arms.
-2. Added bushing testrig to test linear, nonlinear, and nonlinear with hysteresis force laws
+2. Added bushing testrig to test linear, nonlinear, and nonlinear with hysteresis force laws.

 **v3.3  -- Oct 2024**
 1. Toe and camber calculations suitable for left and right sides.